jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 ## My .zshrc

 Conda will install the initialization script for conda inside `.zshrc` (for Macs).
-It usually looks like one of the following (depending on whether you use Anaconda or Miniconda):
+It will depend on whether you installed Anaconda or Miniconda, and on whether you installed in for a single user or for all users.
+If it's installed for all users it will be somewhere like `/opt/anaconda3/etc/profile.d/conda.sh`.
+If it's just installed for one user it will be somewhere like `/Users/$USER/opt/anaconda3/etc/profile.d/conda.sh`.
+The whole initialization looks like one of the following (depending on whether you use Anaconda or Miniconda):

 ```bash
 # >>> conda initialize >>>